denford/TuteCumber/README.md

 #### Step Definitions
 The step definitions file, [`features/step_definitions/myStepDefinitions.coffee`](https://github.com/denford/TuteCumber/blob/Stage2/features/step_definitions/myStepDefinitions.coffee), now includes [only] one more step.
 This is because the `@Given` and the `@Then` steps can be re-used from our previous work, so all we need is one new `@When` handling the subtraction.

+**But**, this is where things start to get really interesting...

-**However**, now that we are considering more than just addition, we actually need to revisit the way these steps work.
+Now that we are considering more than just addition, we actually need to revisit the way these steps work.
 [Previously](https://github.com/denford/TuteCumber/blob/Stage1/features/step_definitions/myStepDefinitions.coffee) the `@Then` step called the `@add` method on the World directly.
 But now that we want to re-use this step from our subtraction scenario, it makes no sense at all to call `@add` here.
+It was perfectly reasonable back in Stage 1 to do this, and if that's the only feature our system had, that would be all well and good.
+But it's not the only feature any more.

-So what we need to do is requst some `@result` from the calculator in the `@Then` step, and we pull back the `@add` and `@subtract` method calls into their respective `@When` steps.
+So what we need to do is request some `@result` from the calculator in the `@Then` step (regardless of whether we were adding or subtracting), and we pull back the `@add` and `@subtract` method calls into their respective `@When` steps.

 This drives some interesting and appropriate change "downstream" throughout the rest of the system.

 #### World
 Our World - [`features/support/world.coffee`](https://github.com/denford/TuteCumber/blob/Stage2/features/support/world.coffee) - just has one simple `@subtract` method added.

-However the downstream refactoring we mentioned above flows through the World.
+However the downstream refactoring we mentioned above flows through the World as well.
 Now we don't need / want to return a value from the `@add` and the new `@subtract` methods.
 So we don't.
 And we also want to define some `@result` method that requests the current result from the calculator (`@calc.result()`).

+At this point we're just "specifying" that this is what would make sense, to interact with the calculator in this way.
+We don't care at this stage how the actual calculator model must change to support this.
+[Outside-in](#bdd-and-cucumberjs-overview).
 #### Calculator Model
-The calculator model - [`models/calc.coffee`](https://github.com/denford/TuteCumber/blob/Stage2/models/calc.coffee) - has now been refactored as well, as we'd expect.
+The calculator model - [`models/calc.coffee`](https://github.com/denford/TuteCumber/blob/Stage2/models/calc.coffee) - now has to be refactored as well, as we'd expect, to support our new specification.

 Ultimately we've made the calculator a little more realistic.
 Instead of the `@add` and `@subtract` methods directly returning the value, they more appropriately just perform the addition or subtraction operation, and store the result in the new `_currentSum` property.
 Then the current result at any point in time can be requested with the `@result` method.
 #### Stage 2 Comments
-What is interesting here is that by simply re-using one of our steps in the step definitions (the `@Then` step) between the addition and the subtraction features, this drives change all the way down the chain: from the step definitions to the World to our Calculator class.
-On the whole it results in us having a more realistic (real world) calculator.
+What is interesting here is that by simply re-using one single step in the step definitions (the `@Then` step) in both the addition and the subtraction features, this drives change all the way down the chain: from the step definitions to the World to our Calculator class.
+On the whole it results in us having a more realistic (real world) calculator - one which obviously now supports two features instead of one.
-### Stage 3 - Multiple Operations
+### Third feature: Chaining multiple operations (aka Stage 3)
 So the last stage sees us adding a feature specification for multiple chained operations - that is the ability to add more than two consecutive numbers, subtract numbers, all in the same single operation.
 As before, let's first update our code to this stage.
 ``` bash
   $ git checkout Stage3